Applications for Bursary funding are only available at the beginning of the new Academic Year.

-Bursary Information can change each academic year and we post the current academic year link below to assist you in finding out what the eligibility aspects are for the current year.
+Bursary Information can change each academic year and we will post the current academic year link above to assist you in finding out what the eligibility aspects are for the current year when this link is made available to us.
 Should you have any questions or enquires to make application, please do not hesitate to contact us.
-In the meantime, here is this academic year's link and information about the bursaries below:

 What is Bursary Funding?